‘A transparent lens’: Glass atrium will be the centerpiece of remodeled KeyArena

 There also were improvements made to the south boundary of the arena site — along Thomas Street — to offer an “improved pedestrian experience” to those approaching the venue from that side.

 Deborah Frausto, an executive with the Uptown Alliance community group, told the commission during a public comment period that her organization is pleased with what OVG has done with the building’s south end.
-OVG attended a recent Uptown Alliance general meeting of around 80 residents, with many of expressing concern about aesthetics and public spaces — especially on the Thomas Street south end portion serving an as important connector route to other neighborhoods.
+OVG attended a recent Uptown Alliance general meeting of around 80 residents, with many expressing concern about aesthetics and public spaces — especially on the Thomas Street south end portion serving as an important connector route to other neighborhoods.

 “I think it’s great,” she said of how those concerns were handled in the latest designs.
 “I think it’s really needed.”